jannecederberg/freeplane-xslt/README.md

 * mm2markdown
   - Parse img tags in notes into Markdown
 * mm2revealjs
-  - Make export standalone by using the (customized) Reveal.js from a CDN
   - Parse FreePlane root node into h1, h2 and h3 tags by lines
-  - Render fourth level nodes and beyond as list items

 # Version history

+- **2014-11-12**
+  - Removed need to download Reveal.js separately
+  - Level 3 and lower map nodes are shown as list items in Reveal.js
+- **2014-10-05**
-- **2014-10-05**: Added RevealJS exporter as well as instructions for using with FreePlane
+  - Added Reveal.js exporter as well as instructions for using with FreePlane
+- **2014-09-02**
-- **2014-09-02**: First public release
+  - First public release